 Accounts payable (AP) and accounts receivable (AR) departments, then, have to be prepared to prove that their invoices are legitimate or face the potential for resource-sapping audits and expensive penalties, including having the business shut down in some countries.
 Being prepared requires employing a system that does much more than simply store invoices.
 It means having a system that can handle storage and manage the rules imposed for archiving in each country.

-One way to explore the quest to prove that an invoice is the real thing it to look not at cola but at a delicious natural snack: blueberries.
+One way to explore the quest to prove that an invoice is the real thing is to look not at cola but at a delicious natural snack: blueberries.
 Every country has different archiving rules, but there are common denominators, and they generally point to common-sense basics of how to use modern technology to prove something that happened in the past to an outsider.

-This isn’t different from rules that health professionals, or the food industry and its regulators, have long grappled with: How to you ensure and document a chain of custody so that an average consumer can understand the quality of what he or she is buying?
+This isn’t different from rules that health professionals, or the food industry and its regulators, have long grappled with: How do you ensure and document a chain of custody so that an average consumer can understand the quality of what he or she is buying?
 This metaphor is useful for better understanding the various flavors of invoice archiving.

 What is better evidence of freshness and authenticity than blueberries on the vine?
 Since it’s been difficult for practitioners to consistently achieve this level of evidence of historical business processes, many tax administrations are now turning to real-time transaction controls, where they ‘pluck’ the invoice from the actual interchange process between suppliers and buyers.